Robert Morris (financier): Slavery

 Morris's partnership with Willing was established just after the outbreak of the French and Indian War, which hindered the usual supply of indentured servants from the British Isles to Pennsylvania.
-The most direct effect on the supply was action by Parliament to forbid immigration to the Americans, and simultaneously promote the slave trade.
+The most direct effect on the supply was action by Parliament to forbid immigration to the Americas, and simultaneously promote the slave trade.
 Many potential servants had been conscripted by the British Army to fight in Continental Europe, and a significant portion of the servants already in Pennsylvania were nearing the ends of their contracts.
 As such, there was a rapidly increasing demand in Pennsylvania for a supply of new slaves to compensate for the ongoing labor shortage.
 While Morris was a junior partner in the firm and Willing was pursuing a political career, Willing, Morris & Co. co-signed a petition calling for the repeal of Pennsylvania's tariff on imported slaves.
 In 1762, approximately 200 slaves were imported into Philadelphia, at the height of Pennsylvania's involvement in the Atlantic slave trade; most were brought in by Rhode Island merchants Mark Anthony DeWolf, Aaron Lopez, and Jacob Rivera.

 As part of their commercial operations, Willing, Morris & Co. engaged in the slave trade.
 The firm advertised slave sales and directed company ships to purchase slaves from Africa to sell in British North America.
 One of the first ships the firm purchased, Nancy, was used to make two voyages to Africa to purchase slaves; the first voyage occurred in 1762, and resulted in the sale of approximately 170 slaves purchased from the Gold Coast in Wilmington, Delaware.
 Though it was profitable, this voyage did not make a large profit, and a second slave-trading voyage by Nancy resulted in her capture by French privateers.
 Willing, Morris & Co. also handled two slave auctions for other importers of slaves, offering 23 slaves for sale.
-Three years later, the firm advertised 17 slaves for sale who were brought from Africa onboard the slave ship Marquis de Granby.
+Three years later, the firm advertised 17 slaves for sale who were brought from Africa on board the slave ship Marquis de Granby.
 The slaves were not sold in Philadelphia, as the owner took the ship and all the slaves to Jamaica.
 This was the last time Willing, Morris & Co. was involved in slave trade.
 During the Revolution Morris employed a French chief, and afterwards engaged a former slave under terms of indenture.